stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 ## Using Glade to design forms

-You probably have noticed that manual creation of forms introduces quite a bit of boilerplate in our code.
+You may have probably noticed that manual creation of forms introduces quite a bit of boilerplate in our code.
 This can become even worse as your forms get more complex.
 Because of this, I think it's time to try our hand on a modern UI designer for GTK+ called [Glade](https://glade.gnome.org/).

 Glade is straightforward to install and use.
 Open the application, you will see panels with various widgets: top-level objects (such as window), containers, and controls (such as buttons).

-Short plan how to re-create our calculator form with Glade:
+Here is the plan how to re-create our calculator form with Glade:

 1. Select window button on the topmost palette and the window will appear on the working area.